 Genres: Contemporary YA

-Other Books From Author: The Statistical Probability of Love at First Sight, This Is What Happy Looks Like, You are Here, The Comeback Season, The Stormmakers
+Also by this author: The Statistical Probability Of Love At First Sight, This Is What Happy Looks Like

 “Lucy and Owen meet somewhere between the tenth and eleventh floors of a New York City apartment building, on an elevator rendered useless by a citywide blackout.
 After they’re rescued, they spend a single night together, wandering the darkened streets and marveling at the rare appearance of stars above Manhattan.
 But once the power is restored, so is reality.
 Lucy soon moves to Edinburgh with her parents, while Owen heads out west with his father.

 Lucy and Owen’s relationship plays out across the globe as they stay in touch through postcards, occasional e-mails, and — finally — a reunion in the city where they first met.”

 I really enjoyed The Geography of You and Me by Jennifer E. Smith.
 It was absolutely different than I thought it would be and in such a good way.
 I think Jennifer E. Smith’s books are such feel good books and while this WAS that it was a whole lot more honestly.
 I still think The Statistical Probability of Love at First Sight is still my favorite but this comes pretty darn close to rivaling it.
 It was really a beautiful story that really displayed what a talented author Jennifer E. Smith is.
 Let’s break it down: